canucklegame/canuckle/README.md

 🔗 http://www.canucklegame.ca

-Canuckle is a daily Canadian word guessing game powered by code from the original [Wordle](https://www.powerlanguage.co.uk/wordle/).
+Canuckle is a daily Canadian word guessing game inspired by the original [Wordle](https://www.nytimes.com/games/wordle/index.html).

 ## How to Play